mariohernandez/component-based-development/exercises/2-building-components.md

 We just created a JSON object with a variable of **eyebrow** and value of **Community Lead**.
 We will get deeper into JSON objects when we build more advance components.

+The **class** variable above is a placeholder so we can pass a modifier class when we make use of this component.
+Modifier classes allow us to create variations of components without havign to recreate the component again.
+These classes are used by CSS to make changes to the look and feel of a component.
+More on this later.

 * Inside `eyebrow.twig` copy the following code:

 ```